JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 ## Setup

-To implement deep links in Compose Multiplatform, you need the following versions in your Gradle catalog:
+To use deep links with Compose Multiplatform, set up the dependencies as follows.

+List these versions, libraries, and plugins in your Gradle catalog:

 ```toml
 [versions]